 You could also substitute adzuki beans.

-Peanut butter adds richness and fudginess.
+Peanut butter adds richness and fudginess, plus extra protein.
 I used smooth peanut butter, but you could use crunchy peanut butter if you prefer.

 Honey adds some sweetness, although these healthy chocolate cookies are not overly sweet.
 Alternatively, you could use maple syrup.